-1. Members create a profile with certain information about themselves, like their job title, professional development interests, industry, etc.
+1. Members create a profile with information like their job title, professional development interests, industry, etc.

-2. Once they’ve set up their profile, they can submit match requests where they detail the qualities of a person they are looking to network with, the person they want to mentor — or be mentored by.
+2. Once they’ve set up their profile, they can submit match requests.
+These include details about the qualities of a person they are looking to network with.
+This can include mentor and mentee searches.

-3. The solution then uses Power Automate (part of the Power Platform) to go through all of the profiles and finds a profile that matches the criteria in the request.
+3. The Power Automate integration then goes through all of the profiles and finds a profile that matches the criteria in the request.

 4. Automated email notifications are sent out.

-This solution requires very little upkeep— an organization can set it up once and never think about it again, but it will continue to provide value to members.
+This solution requires very little upkeep.
+An organization can set it up once and never think about it again, but it will continue to provide value and see stronger, more meaningful member engagement.

 With Power Automate, you can make a wide range of tasks and processes more efficient without the need for extensive coding or programming skills.
 It offers a user-friendly interface that enables you to set a combination of triggers, conditions, and actions throughout your flow.

-If you already have a Dynamics 365 license, you probably also have a free license included for Power Automate and the rest of the Power Platform, but for more information on pricing for licenses, check out our breakdown and analysis here.
-As always, if you have questions or need clarification on what the best option is for you, our team is here to help.
+If you already have a Dynamics 365 license, you probably also have a free license included for Power Automate and the rest of the Power Platform.
+If you’re curious about costs, check out our current post on Power Automate licensing.

 A screenshot of the Microsoft Power Automate interface that Cobalt leverages to build association networking tools.
 The image depicts the "describe it to design it" feature where users enter text to AI and the system creates a flow template, as well as the different flow templates that can be used to connect and integrate to 3rd party platforms.
 These include Teams, OneNote, SharePoint, Outlook, Excel, and Office 365.